gessicacss/Tweteroo/README.md

 ## Routes

 #### <span style='font-weight:bold;'>POST</span> /sign-up
 A route to create a new user account.
+If the request is wrong it'll return a error status 400 and an error message indicating that all the fields are required and shouldn't be empty.
 The request body should be:
 ```
 {
     username: "bobesponja",